brwnj/cu_projects/README.md

 #Bennett

++ cutoff for umi to only take the most abundant sequences accounting for the majority of what's present

 + fasta of v-d-j for each barcode with id including cregion
 + table to display the csf to blood overlap with counts and ig used
 + deliver a few aa imgt files